HISTORY.

 2009

-Acquired a 25,000 acre game farm, Glen Harry Game Reserve, in Eastern Cape
+Acquired a 25,000-acre game farm — Glen Harry Game Reserve — in the Eastern Cape.

 2014